 When to wear bright, solid colors

 Bright colored socks can add a refreshing burst of color to your outfit, provided the occasion is appropriate.
 Naturally, somber occasions aren’t the ideal setting to break out your new coral colored dress socks.

 However, a retirement party, wedding reception, or other celebration will be appropriate.
 In most cases, these occasions are still somewhat formal, so sticking with solids rather than patterns can still be better.

 socks can come in a lot of different fun and quirky designs.
 Knowing when to use them is key.
 It isn’t just about the pattern either, you need to coordinate socks into your outfit.
 If you’re stumped on how to do this, look at the pants you’ll be wearing for inspiration.

 For example, if you're wearing dark pants with a hint of hunter green, look for socks that include the same tone in the pattern.
+If you want to wear blacks shoes and navy pants you can include something a sock pattern that is a little darker.
 Likewise, you can also choose a palette for your outfit that complements that of your socks.
 The real key to wearing bright, patterned socks is coordinating and choosing the right occasion while being bold.

 Now that we’ve gone over the basics, you can choose your socks with confidence.
 If you’re in doubt with your choice, remember to avoid matching socks to your shoes.
 While you’re at it, remember not to create a color faux pas by matching brown with black, or black with navy.
 When you’re ready to break out some funky colors and bright patterns, just make sure you plan it out and choose the right occasion.
 After that, have fun with it.